Kuwait Goodwill Fund for Promotion of Food Security in Islamic Countries Program

 Features of KGF Program:

-- Credit assistance will be made available in favor of food production, processing, storing and marketing of agricultural products and bi-products and in small business and micro enterprises related to similar initiatives.
+- Credit assistance is made available in favor of food production, processing, storing and marketing of agricultural products and by-products and in small business and micro enterprises.

 - A maximum amount of BDT 3,00,000 in the form of Microcredit and BDT 3,00,001 to 15,00,000 as Small loan can be approved under this program.

-- Since the members are entitled to use higher ceiling of credit, they are enabled to increase cropping intensity by diversification of crops through extension of agricultural activities; effective use of seed, fertilizer and pesticide; mechanization of farms and to extend the coverage area under irrigation.
+- Since the members are entitled to use higher ceiling of credit, they are enabled to increase cropping intensity by diversification of crops through extension of agricultural activities.
 Besides, they can invest their funds in the storage and marketing of crops and expansion of markets.

-- 50% of the service charge income accumulated from the program at PKSF-PO level can be spent for the running cost of KGF program; training for the beneficiaries, PO and PKSF staff; implementation of different technology dissemination methods like demonstration, field days, farmers’ rally, mass gathering, exposure visits etc.; distribution of inputs related to expansion of technologies at farm level and supervision and monitoring of the program.
+- 50% of the service charge income accumulated from the program at PKSF-PO level is used for the training for the beneficiaries, PO and PKSF staff; implementation of demonstration, field days, farmers’ rally, mass gathering, exposure visits etc. and distribution of inputs at farm level.

-- A part of the income from the service charges earned by the POs at PO-Beneficiary level can be spent for the capacity building of the credit recipients and other technical assistance.
+- A part of the income from the service charges earned by the POs at PO-Member level is also be used for the capacity building of the members and other technical assistance.

-- The members enjoy flexible loan repayment facilities in the implementation of various income-generating activities with a seasonal cash flow.
-Such facilities include the repayments after an extended grace period with weekly/fortnightly/monthly/quarterly or one-time and balloon or modified balloon terms.
+The members enjoy flexible loan repayment facilities in the implementation of various income-generating activities with a seasonal cash flow.
+Such facilities include the repayments after an extended grace period with weekly/fortnightly/monthly/quarterly or one-time and balloon terms.